lucky20511/Algorithms/list-of-questions/question-list.md

 78. Count Numbers with Unique Digits -- Math problem of Combination.

 79. Maximum Distance in Arrays -- The max distance must come from the first element and last element.
+Need to figure out how to avoid that the first and last element come from the same list.

 80.